ywkw1717/wanna-scan/README.md

 ```

 If you want to check all computers of same network
+(In this case, "enp0s9" is device name of network interface card)
 ```ruby
 $ ruby wanna-scan -I enp0s9
 [*] MS17-010 Scan start